0xDegenDeveloper/GoL2/README.md

 )
 ```

-4. Create - **_only creator mode_**
+Create - **_only creator mode_**

-Creates a new game, reduces user credit balance by 10 credit tokens.
+- Creates a new game, reduces user credit balance by 10 credit tokens

 ```
 fn create (